 1. The “Wet” Look

 From Megan Fox to Zendaya, this “wet” look continues to be a huge hit.
-While it does give off the “I just stepped out of the shower” vibe, there’s actually a technique to getting it just right.
-Invest in a mousse or styling gel that gives you the right amount of sleek and “dampness” you’re going for.
-And truly make it your own by doing a slick-back moment or creating volume using a wide-tooth comb, brush or your fingers.
+While it does give off the “I just stepped out of the shower” vibe, there’s actually a simple technique to recreating it.
+Invest in a mousse (or styling gel) and run it through each section, so it gives you the right amount of sleekness you’re going for.
+Then, use a wide-tooth comb or a detangler brush to create some texture.

 2. Triple-Twisted Bun

 One bun is cute, but adding a few more to the mix?
 Genius.
 “This style is perfect for the holidays because it’s so detailed and intricate, but it requires minimal time and effort,” says Wiley.
 To recreate the look, divide your hair into three, stacked ponytails before twisting each one into a bun.
-A pro tip to make things even chicer: “When you’re creating your second ponytail, twist the bun counterclockwise.
-This alternates the directions of all the buns and makes the style look even more impressive.”
+A pro tip: “When you’re creating your second ponytail, twist the bun counterclockwise.
+This alternates the directions of all the buns and makes the style look even more impressive,” adds Wiley.

-When in doubt, sleek is the way to go.
+When in doubt, a sleek hairstyle is the way to go.
 “This look creates a timeless holiday look and has been seen a lot this year—from fashion week to runways,” shares Korab.
-“Wear your hair all down or add a sleek low pony or a chignon and it can offer an elegant look for the holidays.”
-Try the silk press method at the salon or recreate the look right at home by blow drying your hair and going over each section with a flat iron for the smoothest finish.
-She also notes that some hairspray and hair oil will minimize flyaways and add shine.
+“Wear your hair all the way down, in a sleek low pony or as a chignon and it can offer an elegant look for the holidays.”
+Try the silk press method at the salon or recreate the look right at home by blow drying your hair and going over each section again with a flat iron for a silky, smooth finish.
+Korab also notes that using some hairspray and a hair oil can help minimize flyaways and add shine.

 5. Side Braids

-“This is a great style for the holidays because it’s flirty, but also practical.
-Plus, it tends to compliment most face shapes,” says Clark.
+“This is a great style for the holidays because it’s flirty, but also practical—plus, it tends to compliment most face shapes,” says Clark.
 “It’s OK to leave the hair kind of messy when you’re doing this hairstyle because it adds to the playfulness of the style.”
-First, section off the hair from ear to ear before gathering it into a ponytail.
-(Clark suggests fluffing up the ponytail for more texture and bounce.)
-Apply a styling cream or gel to add definition and boost shine for the party.
+Section off the hair from ear to ear and gather it up into a ponytail.
+(Note: Clark suggests fluffing up the ponytail portion for more texture and bounce.)
+For more definition, apply a styling cream or gel right before for the party.

-In 2019, Alicia Keys started a trend by incorporating gems into her hairstyles.
-Now, she continues to rock these accessories on every red carpet.
+A few years ago, Alicia Keys started a trend by incorporating gems into her hairstyles.
+Now, she has influenced us to rock these accessories, too.
 When it comes to this bedazzling style, there’s no rules on placement or look.
-From a braided ponytail to a slick bun moment to even decorating your edges, the possibilities are endless.
-You can find hair pins to add to your hair or invest in hair glue to pop individual gems into your desired areas.
+From a braided ponytail to a slick bun to even decorating your edges, the possibilities are endless.
+You can use hair pins or invest in some hair glue and pop individual gems into your desired areas instead.

 “Everything from the ‘90s is back, including this twisted hair style with curls for the holiday season.
 I love this look because it’s fun and easy to achieve,” says Cleveland.
-As Mariah Carey and her mini me show above, the look lets you show off your natural texture and play around with protective styles.
-Have fun with the number of braids (or twists) you add to the front and don’t forget to give your curls some love with a bit of styling cream.
+Like Mariah Carey and her mini me above, the look lets you show off your natural texture and play around with protective styles.
+Have fun with the number of braids (or twists) you add to the front and don’t forget to give your curls some love with a styling cream.

 9. Hollywood Waves

 “Classic Hollywood waves are perfect for your holiday party or dinner with family,” says Kaye.
-Whether you have long or short hair, any hair length can pull this glamorous style off.
-Kaye recommends using a one (or one and a half) inch curling wand and sectioning off your hair before twisting each piece around the iron.
-A helpful tip: Make sure all your sections are curled in the same direction for a stylish, more uniform look.
-Get a voluminous finish by gently brushing out the curls.
+Whether you have long locks or short hair like Maude Apatow, any hair length can pull this glamorous style off.
+Kaye recommends using a one inch curling wand and sectioning off your hair before twisting each piece around the iron.
+A helpful tip: Make sure all your sections are curled in the same direction and gently brush out the curls for a voluminous finish.

 Here’s your sign to squeeze in a haircut before the next holiday party.
 This layered look is just what you need to spruce things up without having to try out an intricate design on yourself.
-So when you’re looking for inspiration, show your stylist Billie Eilish’s ‘do from the Met Gala.
+And when you’re searching for inspiration, just show your stylist this picture of Billie Eilish above from the 2021 Met Gala.

 11. Side-Swept Bob

-“This year the best holiday hairstyles are all about capturing the look of something polished yet undone!
-A side slick is easy to do but looks really polished!” explains McKernan.
-He recommends doing a deep part and brushing one side (using a styling gel to lay it down) before using a blow dryer for extra bounce and volume.
-Then complete the look with hairspray (like Nioxin Strong Hold Niospray) and festive accessories like pins and barrettes that just scream “Merry Christmas!”
+“The best holiday hairstyles are all about capturing the look of something polished yet undone and this side slick is easy to do,” explains McKernan.
+He recommends creating a deep part, brush one section to the side before applying a styling gel to lay it down.
+Then, use a blow dryer for extra bounce and complete the look with a hairspray.
+Don't forget to add some festive accessories (like pins and barrettes) that scream “Merry Christmas!”

 12. Party Pony

 It’s time to jazz up your typical pony.
 “This style is great for the holidays because of its playfulness,” says Stenson.
 “It’s popular because you can easily achieve it at home and it’s a great option for all hair types.”
-Once you secure your ponytail (the higher, the better), go in with a curling iron to add some loose swirls throughout.
-Stenson recommends using a firm hold hairspray (like Matrix’s) to keep the style in place all night.
+Once you secure your ponytail (the higher, the better), go in with a curling iron for loose swirls throughout.
+Stenson recommends using a firm hold hairspray to keep the style in place all night.

 13. ‘90s Swoop Ponytail

-The ‘90s and ‘00s beauty styles are all the rave this year.
-Celebs like Gabrielle Union, Jennifer Lopez and Ariana Grande have been seen wearing this retro pony.
-Simply put: This look is super playful and fun.
-(It’ll also hit you with sweet, sweet nostalgia.)
+The ‘90s and ‘00s beauty styles are all the rave with celebs like Gabrielle Union, Jennifer Lopez and Ariana Grande wearing this retro pony.
 The key to the “Barbie ponytail” is all in the flip.
-Use a blow dryer/round brush combo (or flat iron) to “swoop” the ends up and apply hairspray to keep it in place.
+Use a blow dryer/round brush combo (or a flat iron) to “swoop” the ends up and apply hairspray to keep it in place.

 14. Voluminous Curls

 Go big or go home with your curls.
 “Sometimes bigger is better and a great way to make a statement at any holiday party is to turn up the volume.
 This look will definitely have all the eyes in the room on you,” says Cardona.
-Once you complete your wash routine, add some mousse and heat protectant to damp curls before diffusing (or air drying) them to maintain your pattern.
-To add more volume, James recommends shaking out your curls at the roots and using a hair pick to create a fuller shape.
+Once you complete your wash routine, add a lightweight mousse and a heat protectant to damp curls before diffusing (or air drying) them.
+To add more volume, James recommends shaking out your curls at the roots and using a hair pick to create a fuller shape like Tracee Ellis Ross.

 15. Twisted Bun

-This bun is technically simple, but the results add some dimension and layers to the traditional style.
+This intricate bun adds dimension and layers to the traditional style.
 Lopez has a few tips to perfect the hairstyle for your next holiday shindig: “First, section out some face-framing strands and add waves with your heat tool.
-Then, apply mousse (or styling foam) to the hairline and crown.
+Then, apply a styling foam to the hairline and crown.
 Next, brush your hair into a high ponytail before applying a styling cream and twisting the lengths of your ponytail to create a ‘rope’ effect.
 Finally, twist the roped hair around the base of the pony and secure it with pins.”

 16. Curly Fro’ Hawk